 Family Breaks in Cornwall

 For a wonderful family holiday in Cornwall, stay at The Old Bridge House in Looe.
 We offer comfortable family accommodation in a relaxed and friendly atmosphere where families with older children can enjoy all the attractions of a traditional Cornish seaside holiday.
 We have Double, Twin and Single rooms which provide accommodation combinations to suit most family groups – for more information on our family holidays in Cornwall please contact us.
+Please note we do not accept Children under 10 years of age.

 The Old Bridge House overlooks Looe harbour and the lovely seven arched Looe Bridge.
 The large sandy family beach is just a short stroll through the quaint streets of Looe where you will find a wide range of shops and numerous tearooms, traditional pubs and fine restaurants catering for the needs of both young and old.
 Details of eating places in Looe can be found on our "Eating Out" section.